rezwanJamee/linkedin-clone/README.md

 <p align="center"> Screenshot: Linkedin Feed page</p>

 <hr />
-The firebase authentication is not implemented yet.
-Also for adding new post to the app, firebase.js file with firebase api configurations need to be added.
+As the project utilizes firebase for adding new post to the app, firebase.js file with firebase api configurations need to be added for it to properly work.